-- If the ventilator (the breathing machine) fails, a self-inflating bag and valve system can be used by the anaesthetist to supply oxygen and air by hand to the patient.
+- If the anaesthetic gas supply fails, drugs may be given into a vein to maintain anaesthesia until the problem is resolved or the operation is over. - If the ventilator (the breathing machine) fails, a self-inflating bag and valve system can be used by the anaesthetist to supply oxygen and air by hand to the patient.
 Replacement equipment and technical assistance are also available in the theatre area. - If there is an electric power failure, a generator should take over immediately without any loss of power supply to the equipment.
 This is tested regularly.
 However, as already stated, oxygen and anaesthetic agents can be given using equipment that is operated manually and that is not dependent on an electricity supply.